ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

     step: 5
 ```

-Notes: Unless otherwise instructed, you can paste all the code to the bottom of your **configuration.yaml** file.
+Notes: Unless otherwise noted, paste all the code to the bottom of your **configuration.yaml** file.
 Also, YAML is very picky about spaces.
 If your code is not working use [YAML Lint](http://www.yamllint.com/) to check if it is valid.

 ## Input Boolean